 The X2 offers an unparalleled combination of low weight and outstanding strength.

-The X2 Storm is currently sold out and will not be available until late 2017
+The X2 Storm is currently out of stock and a new version is in development which we estimate will be available in mid/late 2020

 |Total weight||2.95 kg (complete)|